o/gaia/README.md

 {"deadlocks":{"healthy":true},"jedis-pool":{"healthy":true}}
 ```

 If all health checks report success, a `200 OK` is returned.
-If any fail, a `500 Internal Server Error` is returned with the error messages.
+If any of them fails, a `500 Internal Server Error` is returned with the error messages.

 ####Running behind Nginx and Haproxy